vncnz/heimdallr/README.md

 No border; battery charging; medium load and light disk usage alarms, with different wallpaper:
 ![Another wallpaper](./screenshots/another_wallpaper.png)

+## Doing
+Adding notifications and commands.
+Now, Heimdallr can react to commands like these:
+- echo hide_notification > /tmp/heimdallr_cmds
+- echo prev_notification > /tmp/heimdallr_cmds
+- echo next_notification > /tmp/heimdallr_cmds

+Normal notifications gets a timeout of 3 seconds, critical notifications lasts until eternity and beyond.
+Notifications are showed in the upper area of the frame, which expands automatically.
+Only one notification can be shown at any moment.
+You can browse and remove notifications with previously reported commands.

 ## TODOs
 - Evaluate to use Dunst to manage notifications - get counter, etc.
 - Add a visual indicator for Ratatoskr disconnection